Lord of the Flies

 As tensions escalate, the boys become increasingly paranoid about a mysterious "beast" they believe inhabits the island.
 This fear, compounded by their isolation and the absence of societal rules, drives them further into madness.
 Simon, who represents a moral compass, discovers that the "beast" is actually a dead paratrooper, not a supernatural creature.
 Tragically, when Simon tries to reveal the truth, he is mistaken for the beast during a frenzied ritual and is brutally killed by the other boys.

-Lord of the Flies: Our Methodology
+Lord of the Flies: Methodology